'Our heart was almost stopping', says ISRO Chairman after lunar orbit insertion

 "Now the tension has only increased, not reduced," he said.
 However, ISRO was confident about the soft-landing.
 "We have done enough tests, simulations...sub-systems, systems...sensor level...whatever humanly possible, we did," he added.
 Chandrayaan-2, launched on July 22 by GSLV MkIII-M1 vehicle, had entered the Lunar Transfer Trajectory on August 14.

 Chandryaan-2 comprises an Orbiter, the Lander (Vikram) and the Rover (Pragyaan).
-The mission life of Orbiter would be one year, whereas that of lander (Vikram) and rover (Pragyan) would be one Lunar day, which is equal to 14 earth days.
+The mission life of Orbiter would be one year, whereas that of lander (Vikram) and rover (Pragyaan) would be one Lunar day, which is equal to 14 earth days.
 According to ISRO, Chandrayaan 2 -- India's second lunar expedition -- would shed light on a completely unexplored section of the Moon, it's South Polar region.

 "This mission will help us gain a better understanding of the origin and evolution of the Moon by conducting detailed topographical studies, comprehensive mineralogical analyses, and a host of other experiments on the lunar surface", the space agency had said.